smetanadvorak/myo_ecn/README.md

 ```

 ## How to run the code
-First, part with MyoConnect, this should be done once before starting working:
+Set up MyoConnect, this should be done only once at the beginning of your working session:
-- Insert the Bluetooth dongle in your USB port.
+- Insert MYO' Bluetooth dongle in your USB port.
 - Run MyoConnect and approach the dongle with your armband.
 It should automatically get paired with MyoConnect.
-- Press 'Ping' to make sure that it not connected to another nearby armband.
+- In MyoConnect, press 'Ping' to make sure that it is not connected to some other armband nearby.
 Your armband should vibrate in response to the ping.

-Second, setup the environment and run the code:
+Setup the 'myo' environment and run the code:
 - Open command line and activate the 'myo' environment:
 ```
 conda activate myo